-81 Do overseas individual investors have to open NRA accounts to trade crude oil futures?
+82 Do overseas individual investors have to open NRA accounts to trade crude oil futures?

-Overseas individual investors can choose to trade in the following ways: 1.
-Trade through local Chinese futures firms; or 2.
-Trade through OSBP of INE.
-The former requires overseas individual investors to open a special futures settlement account in a domestic designated depository bank, which is "overseas individual RMB bank settlement account" or "overseas individual domestic foreign exchange account".
-The latter do not require a bank account in China.
+Overseas individual investors can trade INF crude oil futures in two ways: (1) through a Chinese futures firm; or (2) through an OSBP.

+The former requires the individual investor to open a dedicated futures settlement account-either an "overseas individual RMB bank settlement account" or an "overseas individual domestic foreign exchange account"-at a designated depository bank in China, pursuant to Announcement [2015] No. 19 of the People's Bank of China and Circular Huifa [2015] No. 35 of the State Administration of Foreign Exchange.

+A Chinese bank account is not required in the second method.

-82 Is there any trader eligibility requirement for domestic institutional investors in participating in China's crude oil futures market?
+83 Is there any trader eligibility requirement for domestic institutional investors in participating in China's crude oil futures market?